sdc/moodle-local_leapwebservices/readme.md

 **Note:** This plugin is only required if you are using Leap ILP from south Devon College.
 It has no use in any other circumstance. :)

+## Licence

+Copyright (C) 2009-2013 Paul Vaughan

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Files

 Before installation, please check you have the following files and structure: